cody-thornton/sb-trees/README.md

 self-balancing Red-Black Tree data structures.
 The main application of this program creates many instances of both types of these trees with randomized inputs and compares the average heights of these trees to demonstrate the superior efficiency of Red-Black Trees.
+I am particularly proud of the test suite I developed while creating this project.

 This project has the following folder tree: